 Briefly, the data the IMPC is collecting allows to identify the physiological systems that are disrupted when a gene is disabled and thus generate gene-phenotype associations.
 For this purpose, the IMPC has developed specific in-house protocols for high-throughput mice production and tracking, phenotyping and data analysis.
 Protocols are described in the corresponding sections.

 This website freely displays the IMPC research by capturing, storing and disseminating the IMPC processes, data and annotations to the scientific community and the public.
 Users are able to search this data by specifying a gene or phenotype of interest by using the gene/ phenotype search bar available on all pages.
 Bulk downloads are also supported.
-For more information about this, please look under Data access.
+For more information about this, please look under Non Programmatic Data Access.
 Finally, the IMPC blog provides information on recent relevant publications, interviews and news.